KavinPalanichamy/Assesment_tasks/Autodesk_Internship/Solutions/Solution_1_ML/readme.txt

--> The given problem is solved by using a  linear regression model.
+-> The given problem is solved by using a  logistic regression model.

 -> The model operates with maximum efficiency in the salary range of approximately 20000 > SALARY > 150000 as standardization algorithms used are based on 70000 as mean.